bobclarke/christmas-project-2017/README.md

 An educational project:

 Purpose:
-* Provision up 5 Centos 7 VM's on AWS using Terrarform
+* Provision 5 Centos 7 VM's on AWS using Terrarform
 * Set these up as a kubernetes cluster using Ansible
 * Deploy and test app accross multiple nodes
 * Create a Kubernetes Service to front the test app